Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Conclusion

 \section{Conclusion}

 Through the novel and powerful combination of ASKAP and MUSE instruments, the nature of gas in this system has been successfully probed.
-The neutral hydrogen absorption detection with the Australian Square Kilometre Array Pathfinder telescope reveals two components (1a and 1b) near $z = 0.4503$ separated by $43\ \text{km s}^{-1}$ \citep{Sadler2020}.
+The neutral hydrogen absorption detection with the Australian Square Kilometre Array Pathfinder telescope reveals two components (1a and 1b) near $z = 0.4503$ separated by $30\ \text{km s}^{-1}$ \citep{Sadler2020}.
 From the MUSE spectrum of QSO PKS 1610-771, strong absorption from ions \ion{Ca}{ii} and \ion{Na}{i} are found.
-A component of these low-ionisation metals coincides with the neutral gas detected by ASKAP, while the other component (2) reveals another cloud of gas redshifted by $\sim 180\ \text{km s}^{-1}$ from the first.
-Component 2 is likely of lower column density or higher temperature and thus, is not found in the initial radio detection.
+A component of these low-ionisation metals coincides with the neutral gas detected by ASKAP, while the other component (2) reveals another cloud of gas redshifted by $\sim 110\ \text{km s}^{-1}$ from the first.
+Component 2 is likely of lower column density or higher temperature, and thus, is not found in the initial radio detection.
 In total, three components of gas are found in front of PKS 1610-771 due to an overlap between the neutral hydrogen and low-ionisation metal components.

 Imaging of the system from \citet{Courbin1997} reveals four galaxy-like objects (A, B, C and D) near PKS 1610-771.
-Using the MUSE datacube which has spectral information for objects in a $1 \times 1$ arcmin$^2$ field-of-view, object C is determined to be a faint M-type star.
+From the MUSE observations, we find object C to be a faint M-type star.
 To uncover the redshift of galaxy D outshone by the bright QSO, a 1D spectral PSF subtraction is performed and reveals its redshift to likely be $z \sim 0.5$ using corroborating evidence from \citet{Hunstead1980}.
-While objects C and D are not part of the direct group, narrowband imaging around the [\ion{O}{ii}] emission line reveals two other galaxies (X and Y) located at a projected distance of more than $100$ kpc from the quasar.
-In total, there are four objects found at the redshift of the DLA and these align in what appears to be a filamentary structure.
+While objects C and D are not associated with the absorber, we find two other galaxies in the field (X and Y) located at a projected distance of more than $100$ kpc from the quasar.
+In total, there are four objects found at the redshift of the DLA.